-In today’s world, the relationship between the financial organization and the project management office (PMO) is more important than ever.
-With Project organizations responsible for the implementation of projects that support organizational strategy and in many cases help to quantify, define and track the strategic value proposition of proposed projects, it is increasingly more important to associate these value propositions with the financial and values that a CFO will need to evaluate.
+In today’s world, the relationship between the financial organization and the PMO is more important than ever.
+With Project, organizations are responsible for the implementation of projects that support organizational strategy and in many cases help to quantify, define, and track the strategic value proposition of proposed projects.
+It is increasingly more important to associate these value propositions with the financial and values that a CFO will need to evaluate.

-What the PMO Is Expected to Deliver to the Bottom-Line
+What the PMO Is Expected to Deliver to the Bottom Line

 Every executive, manager, and project manager knows that financial management is an important—and sometimes critical—element of their job.
 Executives are held responsible for the overall profitability of the business, middle managers are concerned about department budgets and meeting revenue targets, and project managers are accountable for making sure that their projects are accomplishing their objectives within a set of financial constraints.
-Successful business execution is dependent upon having timely and accurate financial information available for all of these roles.
+Successful business execution is dependent on having timely and accurate financial information available for all of these roles.

-There is an important link between profitability, project costs and assets, use managed by the PMO, and the reporting and financial summary that CFO’s are looking for.
+There is an important link between profitability, project costs, and assets, as managed by the PMO, and the reporting and financial summary that CFOs are looking for.
 Far too often, important financial information is distributed via spreadsheets with little thought about presentation.
-The data may be inaccurate or incomplete and without a clear, proper presentation of that data, it is difficult to determine its validity.
+The data may be inaccurate or incomplete.
+Without a clear, proper presentation of that data, it is difficult to determine its validity.
 Even complete, accurate data sets can appear questionable when poorly presented.
 Unclear data presentations are thus unsuitable for good, informed decision making.

 Additionally, financial data must be timely.
-It cannot be so old that decisions are no longer actionable, and not so new that decisions are based on data that is incomplete or inaccurate.
+It cannot be so old that decisions are no longer actionable or so new that decisions are based on incomplete or inaccurate data.

-While a full discussion of financial management is too broad to cover here, we can look at financial management from a Project Portfolio Management (PPM) perspective.
-In other words, from a project or portfolio perspective, what does a high-level executive expect to see from the Project Management Office for actionable decision making?
+While a full discussion of financial management is too broad to cover here, we can look at financial management from a project portfolio management (PPM) perspective.
+In other words, from a project or portfolio perspective, what does a high-level executive expect to see from the PMO for actionable decision making?

-As previously mentioned, we cannot ignore the tight relationship that exists between the PMO and the financial organization, since the good or bad financial performance of the strategy implementation has a direct impact on the finances of the organization.
+As mentioned, we cannot ignore the tight relationship that exists between the PMO and the financial organization, since the good or bad financial performance of the strategy implementation has a direct impact on the finances of the organization.

-The PMO and the area of finance must work together as a team to effectively manage the organization's financial performance.
-The technology that is available today lets us easily monitor financial performance information practically in real time during the execution of our strategy.
-This enables the project area and the finance area to make much better decisions about the path to be taken by the organization, based on the financial impacts.
+The PMO and those responsible for the area of finance must work together as a team to effectively manage the organization's financial performance.
+The technology that is available today lets users monitor financial performance information practically in real time during strategy execution.
+This real-time information enables the project area and the finance area to make much better decisions about the path to be taken by the organization, based on the financial impacts.

 Managing Financials: Start with the Project Business Case

 In the context of either an individual project or a portfolio of projects, any discussion of financial information needs to start with the business case.
-What is a business case from the perspective of the CFO?
-The business case, or purpose behind the decision contains the “what,” the “why” and the “how much” compared to the dual constraints of budget (amount of capital available) and resources (amount of work-capacity available).
-The business case should detail the expected benefits or returns over a period of time as well as the expected timing or rollout and the cost/effort investment required.
+From the CFO’s perspective, what is a business case?
+The business case, or purpose behind the decision, contains the “what,” the “why,” and the “how much” compared to the dual constraints of budget (amount of capital available) and resources (amount of work capacity available).
+The business case should detail the expected benefits or returns over a period of time as well as the expected timing or roll-out and the cost/effort investment required.